MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 Now you can copy and paste your budget statement into a spreadsheet.

 ## Print and save financial reports

-You can print financial reports using your device's printing services. [!INCLUDE[prod_short](includes/prod_short.md)] also offers the option to save reports as Excel workbooks, Word documents, PDF, and XML files.
+You can print financial reports using your device's printing services. [!INCLUDE[prod_short](includes/prod_short.md)] also offers options to save reports as Excel workbooks, Word documents, PDF, and XML files.

 1. Choose the ![Lightbulb that opens the Tell Me feature 4.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Financial Reports**, then choose the related link.
 1. On the **Financial Reports** page, select the report to print, then choose the **Print** action.
 1. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
-1. In the **Printer** field, select the device to which the report will be sent.
+1. In the **Printer** field, select the device to which the report is sent.
     1. The **(Handled by the browser)** option indicates there's no designated printer for the report.
-In this case, the browser will handle the printout and display the standard printing steps, where you can choose a local printer connected to your device. **(Handled by the browser)** isn't available in the [!INCLUDE[prod_short](includes/prod_short.md)] mobile app or app for Teams.
+In this case, the browser handles the printout and display the standard printing steps, where you can choose a local printer connected to your device. **(Handled by the browser)** isn't available in the [!INCLUDE[prod_short](includes/prod_short.md)] mobile app or app for Teams.
 1. Choose the **Print** action.

 ### Schedule a financial report or save as a PDF, Word, or Excel document

-A financial report can be saved as a file in different formats, such as PDF, XML, Word, or Excel.
-Alternatively, [!INCLUDE[prod_short](includes/prod_short.md)] can generate recurring financial reports:
+You can save a financial report in file formats such as PDF, XML, Word, or Excel. [!INCLUDE[prod_short](includes/prod_short.md)] can also generate recurring financial reports.

 1. Choose the ![Lightbulb that opens the Tell Me feature 4.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Financial Reports**, then choose the related link.
 1. On the **Financial Reports** page, choose the **Print** action.